 This ride, like all London based rides, will start at Fridays Central which is located under Waterloo Bridge on the Southbank next to the British Film Institute.

-After the usual briefing we will set off at midnight, crossing the Thames and following the Embankment to the City with its amazing views.
-From here we may brave the cobbles of Wapping (just imagine you are riding the Paris Roubaix pavé) before we head north east, catching a glimpse of the Olympic stadium along the way.
+After the usual briefing we will set off at midnight, crossing the Thames and following the river to the City with its amazing views.
+From here we'll brave the cobbles of Wapping (just imagine you are riding the Paris Roubaix pavé) before we head north east, catching a glimpse of the Olympic stadium along the way.
 Of necessity, we’ll have some urban sections to deal with until we cross the A12 on our journey into the wilds of Essex.
-But from there the lanes are picturesque and quiet.
-The road rolls a bit towards the end of the first half, but nothing too serious, and nothing that’ll have you walking.
+We have a new approach to Southend which takes out the rolling section through Rayleigh, but still has us cycling along the splendid promenade.

 There are trains back to London Fenchurch Street and London Liverpool Street.
 Both Southend stations are close to The Last Post.

 We hope to run the planned London to Southend ride via Doddinghurst later in the year.